The best interface is no interface: Q&A Golden Krishna

 Interface or no interface, it all starts with a web wireframe.
 Golden Krishna tells us more…

-Golden Krishna, is a leading UX Designer, UX guru and author of design essay “The best interface is no interface”, which has earned over 200,000 page views.
-We at Justinmind recently had the unique pleasure of speaking to Golden about his love-hate relationship with User Interface.
+Golden Krishna is a leading UX designer, UX guru and author of design essay “The best interface is no interface”, which has earned over 200,000 page views.
+We at Justinmind recently had the pleasure of speaking to Golden about his love-hate relationship with the user interface.
+In our chat, we talk about the consequences of screen beings everywhere and the power of the user interface – in this case, the lack of one.
 Check it out below, in the first of our two part special!

 Thanks for taking the time to speak to us today, Golden!
 Can you tell us a bit more about yourself and what you are currently involved in?
 Oh!
 And how much time in a day do you spend staring at a screen?

 It strikes when you least expect it.
 And when it’s happening in the most intense way, being a screen zombie removes you from awareness of anything and anyone around you.